SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenor_EPG_Manager.md

 # Telenor EPG Manager

-This is a virtual driver that creates **Telenor EPG Channel** **elements for every channel** detected in the Telenor system.
+This is a virtual connector that creates **Telenor EPG Channel** **elements for every channel** detected in the Telenor system.

-To detect a channel, the driver compares the channels listed in a CSV file and the list of XML TV files contained in a folder.
+To detect a channel, the connector compares the channels listed in a CSV file and the list of XML TV files contained in a folder.
 If a channel is listed in the CSV file and a matching XML TV file is present in the folder, an element is created.

 ## About